-The budget for 2023/24 includes releasing no further funding from general balances, but is supported by the release of £1.5m in 2023/24 from the locally held COVID-19 reserve to fund the legacy impact of the pandemic across the Collection Fund.
-The current budget strategy leaves sufficient general balances above the recommended minimum level available, to manage emerging risks.
+The budget for 2024/25 includes releasing no further funding from general balances but does propose to increase controllable balances by £1.5m per annum over the next 5 years.
+The current budget strategy leaves minimal controllable balances above the recommended minimum level available, to manage emerging risks.

-A cumulative deficit of £21.9m is shown in the accounts on the retained element of the Schools Budget at 31 March 2023 with the Council's Safety Valve agreement with the Department for Education set to ultimately recover the deficit.
+A cumulative deficit of £50.6m is shown in the accounts on the retained element of the Schools Budget at 31 March 2024, with this balance being impacted by the suspension of the Council's contributions to the deficit included in the Safety Valve agreement, however, the Safety Valve agreement with the Department for Education is set to ultimately recover the deficit.
 This deficit primarily relates to funding as determined under the Department for Education's national funding formula, failing to keep pace with growing demand for high needs placements for pupils with Education, Health and Care Plans, following introduction of the 2014 Children and Families Act.
 The Council's Medium Term Financial Strategy continues to be developed on the Safety Valve Agreement that the Council has entered with the Department for Education (DfE) following Cabinet's ratification of the agreement at Cabinet in March 2022.

-Based on the current medium-term outlook, there is a residual savings requirement of £24.9m over the period 2024/25 to 2027/28.
-Some of this savings requirement has been established through expected funding increases, predominantly within Council Tax and a multi-year saving programme, leaving a remaining budget gap of £9.7m still to be identified.
-Given the size of the budget gap going forward and size of the 2023/24 saving programme, delivery will need to be stepped up going forward.
+Based on the current medium-term outlook, there is a residual savings requirement of £51.9m over the period 2024/25 to 2028/29.
+Some of this savings requirement has been established through expected funding increases, predominantly within Council Tax and a multi-year saving programme, leaving a remaining budget gap of £18.5m still to be identified.
+Given the size of the budget gap going forward and size of the 2024/25 saving programme, delivery will need to be stepped up going forward.
 This will include the continued need for an expanded and accelerated BID Programme.

-Alongside the more strategic BID workstreams under development, the routine MTFF work streams such as zero-based budgeting and annual reviews of charging policies will continue.
+Alongside the more strategic BID workstreams under development, the routine MTFS work streams such as zero-based budgeting and annual reviews of charging policies will continue.

-Looking forward the Councils Capital Programme 2023/24 to 2027/28 has an approved budget of £369m, with £81m to be funded from prudential borrowing after prioritising use of grants and third-party funding, maximising application of developer contributions and where possible using capital receipts.
-Specific projects on the Capital Programme include a continuation of the Schools Expansions programme, a new leisure centre in West Drayton, street lighting replacements, expanding and improving CCTV coverage as well as investments into technology and highways.
+Looking forward the Councils Capital Programme 2024/25 to 2028/29 has an approved budget of £377m, with £104m to be funded from prudential borrowing after prioritising use of grants and third-party funding, maximising application of developer contributions and where possible using capital receipts.
+Specific projects on the Capital Programme include a continuation of the Schools Expansions programme, a new leisure centre in West Drayton, Carbon Zero Initiatives, Civic Centre Transformation, street lighting replacements, expanding and improving CCTV coverage as well as investments into technology and highways.